mredenti/ModernCMake/slides/episodes/variables.md

 ## {.standout}

 However, this will set the flags for the entire project.
 If you want fine-grained control, a nicer way is to define compile flags per target like in this example (here we want to lower the optimization level for mytarget to -O1):

+## CMAKECACHE.TXT

+Stores optional choices and provides a project global variable repository
+- Variables are kept from run to run
+- Located in the top directory of the build tree
+- A set of entries like this:
+– KEY:TYPE=VALUE
+- Valid types:
+– BOOL
+– STRING
+– PATH
+– FILEPATH
+– INTERNAL
+(these are only used by cmake-gui and ccmake to display the appropriate type of edit widget)

+## Variables and the Cache

+Dereferences look first for a local variable, then in the cache if there is no local definition for a variable
+Local variables hide cache variables

+## Mark as advanced

+Advanced variables are not displayed in the cache editors by default
+- Allows for complicated, seldom changed options to be hidden from users
+- Cache variables of the INTERNAL type are never shown in cache editors

+## CMake SPECIAL VARIABLES

+cmake --help-variables or online docs

+User settable variables
+– BUILD_SHARED_LIBS
+– CMAKE_INSTALL_PREFIX
+– CMAKE_CXX_FLAGS / CMAKE_<LANG>_FLAGS

+CMake pre-defined variables (should not be set by user code) – WIN32, UNIX, APPLE, CMAKE_VERSION
+– CMAKE_SOURCE_DIR, CMAKE_BINARY_DIR
+– PROJECT_NAME
+– PROJECT_SOURCE_DIR, PROJECT_BINARY_DIR